codemagic-ci-cd/codemagic-docs/content/building/build-versioning.md

 Additionally, you will need to provide the package name of the app in Google Play Console (Ex. `com.google.example`).

 {{<notebox>}}
-If you use `codemagic.yaml` config and you have [Google Play publishing](https://docs.codemagic.io/publishing-yaml/distribution/#google-play) setup, you are good to go directly to [Get the build number](#get-the-build-number)
+If you use `codemagic.yaml` config and you have [Google Play publishing](https://docs.codemagic.io/publishing-yaml/distribution/#google-play) setup, you can reuse the existing service account credentials and go directly to [Get the build number](#get-the-build-number).
+Only make sure they are specified under the`GCLOUD_SERVICE_ACCOUNT_CREDENTIALS` environment variable.
 {{</notebox>}}

 ### Creating Google service account credentials